-Peer-on-peer abuse is generally referred to as child on child abuse and can be motivated by perceived differences e.g. on grounds of race, religion, gender, sexual orientation, disability or other differences.
+Peer-on-peer abuse is generally referred to as peer-to-peer / child-to-child abuse and can be motivated by perceived differences e.g. on grounds of race, religion, gender, sexual orientation, disability or other differences.
 It can result in significant, long lasting and traumatic isolation, intimidation or violence to the victim.

-One form of Child on Child abuse is Bullying, including Cyberbullying, prejudice based and discriminatory bullying.
+One form of Peer-to-Peer abuse is Bullying, including Cyberbullying, prejudice based and discriminatory bullying.